-One of the most exciting activities surrounding Easter is having your children participate in an annual Easter egg hunt.
+One of the most exciting activities surrounding Easter is having your child participate in an annual Easter egg hunt.
 Typically, this involves hiding colourful eggs around your house or backyard.
-Additionally, you may invite other kids from your community and family members to participate and take part in the hunt!
-As a result, this tends to be a very sensory-rich experience due to the crowds of children, loud noises and high-energy competition.
-A sensory-friendly Easter egg hunt solves that problem.
+Additionally, you may invite other children from your community or family members to participate and take part in the hunt!
+As a result, Easter egg hunts tend to be a very sensory-rich experience due to the group of excited children, loud noises and high-energy competition.
+For many children sensory-rich experiences are not enjoyable, provoke anxiety and create overwhelm and meltdowns.
+A sensory-friendly Easter egg hunt solves those problems.

 Find 10 easy tips below to make your Easter egg hunt a sensory-friendly event!

 Create a schedule of what the Easter egg hunt will look like and involve before the event.
 You may want to use words, pictures or a combination of both depending on your child’s age and learning style.